sunderee/new-loading-indicator/README.md

 - Provide detailed documentation for maintainability
 - Ensure ongoing maintenance and active development

+Visit the [example on GitLab Pages](https://new-loading-indicator-c6eb32.gitlab.io) for a live demo.

 ## Installation

 Add this to your package's `pubspec.yaml` file: